Thaqif03/laB/README.md

 git add HelloWorld.py		//git add (your file)
 				//note: does not commit the file to the Git repository

+git add*			//to  stage all files within the current repository folder

 - to verify that the file has been added: